Timothy403/Python-Fundamentals-Notes/CodeWars1Multiples.md

 ### What I learned ###
-you can have a while loop or "if" statement without an "else" I realised that the "i" in "for i in range"    is a placeholder variable created when you use a for loop for "" in    goes through every item in a list, range is a numerical list
+You can have a while loop or "if" statement without an "else" I realised that the "i" in "for i in range"    is a placeholder variable created when you use a for loop for "" in    goes through every item in a list, range is a numerical list
 ```Python